metehanbilgin/gaunex/README.md

 - 👋 Hi, I’m Metehan Bilgin.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java , C# and Python
 - 🌱 I’m currently learning Java , C# and Python
 - 💞️ I’m looking to collaborate on Cybersecurity
 - 📫 How to reach me metehanbilgin16@gmail.com